bbellanger/birds_network/README.md

 ## Installation

-1) You will need a version of  Python3.9 installed on your linux operating system.
+You will need a version of  Python3.9 installed on your linux operating system.
 Install pyenv to your linux operating system if you need to install a virtual environment on Python3.9 and you run a newer version on your machine:

+## Installing Pyenv with a Python 3.9 environment
-A) For Linux (Ubuntu/Debian):
+1) For Linux (Ubuntu/Debian):
 ```bash
 sudo apt update
 sudo apt install -y build-essential libssl-dev zlib1g-dev libbz2-dev \